TheBorn/Amnesia-The-Dark-Descent---Local-Co-op-Mod/README.md

 or an HDMI dummy plug — then set *Co-op view* to that display and have Sunshine stream it.
 You get your real monitor, they get the virtual one.

+**Keeping your PC to yourself:**

+- In Sunshine's web interface, *Configuration → Input* has three separate switches:
+  *allow keyboard input from the client*, *allow mouse input from the client*, and *allow controller input from the client*.
+All three are **on** by default.
+Turn the first two **off** and leave controller on.
+Your guest keeps full control of Player 2 and cannot type, click or alt-tab on your machine at all.
+- Stream **one display, not your desktop.** *Configuration → Audio/Video → Output Name*
+  (`output_name`) picks which monitor is captured.
+Point it at the virtual display and your real screen is never in the stream in the first place — so it does not matter what is on it.
+On Windows the value is the `device_id` in braces from Sunshine's startup log.
+  This pairs naturally with the full-screen-each setup above: the display you hand them is the display they get.
+- Pairing is a one-time PIN per client and the web interface is behind the username and password you set in step 2.
+Nobody who has not paired can connect, and *Troubleshooting → Unpair All Clients* revokes everyone if you ever want a clean slate.

 ### Parsec

 Parsec is easier to set up because it handles the connection for you — no VPN, no port